|

 How to predict the market outlook?

-How to pick the right options strategy?
+How to choose the right options strategy?

 Mistake #3: Buying out-of-the-money (OTM) call options

 New traders get attracted to buying OTM call options.
-It is for two reasons- OTM call options are cheap and are easy to understand & trade.
+It is for two reasons- OTM call options are cheap and easy to understand & trade.
 You buy at a lower price and sell at a higher price.
-Very few understand that Option pricing is not only dependent on the upward movement of the price of it's underlying but also the probability of reaching the strike price and the time decay.
+Very few understand that Option pricing is not only dependent on the upward movement of the price of its underlying but also the probability of reaching the strike price and the time decay.

 Buying OTM Call options can result in losses even if your market outlook is bullish.
 You need to select the right strike price and must have sufficient time in your hand.
 So, don't just buy OTM Call options.
 Buy it only when it makes solid trading sense.